 JOUR 459 Special Topics (3) Topics of interest to faculty and students; taught by regular and visiting faculty.
 Repeatable on different topics to six credit hours.
 JOUR majors only.
 Pre: COM/JOUR major and junior standing, or consent.
 (Cross-listed as COM 459)

 JOUR 460 Media Ethics (3) Ethics and social responsibility for media professionals.
 Application of ethical theories and principles to case studies and research projects.
-A-F only.
 Pre: any 300-level course in COM or JOUR and junior standing; or consent.
 (Cross-listed as COM 460)

 JOUR 475 Global Communication (3) Problems and opportunities of communication in a variety of international contexts.
 Focus on commerce, diplomacy, and mass communication.
 JOUR majors only.
 Pre: COM/JOUR major or consent.
 (Cross-listed as COM 475) DS